wso2-attic/ballerina-integrator/README.md

 ```

-- Once you successfully build the docker image, you can run it with the `` docker run`` command that is shown in the previous step.
+Once you successfully build the Docker image, you can run it with the `docker run` command that is shown in the previous step.

 ```bash
    $ docker run -d -p 9090:9090 -p 9091:9091 ballerina.guides.io/passthrough:v1.0
 ```

-   Here we run the docker image with the flag`` -p <host_port>:<container_port>`` so that we use the host port 9090 and the container port 9090.
-Therefore you can access the service through the host port.
+You can run the Docker image with the flag `-p <host_port>:<container_port>` so that we use the host port 9090 and the container port 9090.
+Therefore, you can access the service through the host port.

-- Verify docker container is running with the use of `` $ docker ps``.
-The status of the docker container should be shown as 'Up'.
+Verify if the Docker container is running with the use of `$ docker ps`.
+The status of the Docker container should be shown as 'Up'.

-- You can access 'OnlineShopping' service, using the same curl commands that we've used above.
+You can access 'OnlineShopping' service, using the same cURL commands that you've used above.

 ```bash
     curl -v http://localhost:9090/OnlineShopping -X GET
 ```

 ### Deploying on Kubernetes

-- You can run the service that we developed above, on Kubernetes.
-The Ballerina language offers native support for running ballerina programs on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
-Also, it will take care of the creation of the docker images.
-So you don't need to explicitly create docker images prior to deploying it on Kubernetes.
+You can run the service that you developed above on Kubernetes.
+The Ballerina language offers native support for running Ballerina programs on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
+Also, it will take care of the creation of Docker images.
+So you don't need to explicitly create Docker images prior to deploying it on Kubernetes.
 Refer to [Ballerina_Kubernetes_Extension](https://github.com/ballerinax/kubernetes) for more details and samples on Kubernetes deployment with Ballerina.
 You can also find details on using Minikube to deploy Ballerina programs.

-- Let's now see how we can deploy our `passthrough` on Kubernetes.
-First, we need to import `ballerinax/kubernetes` and use `@kubernetes` annotations as shown below to enable kubernetes deployment for the service we developed above.
+Let's now see how to deploy `passthrough` on Kubernetes.
+First, you need to import `ballerinax/kubernetes` and use `@kubernetes` annotations as shown below to enable Kubernetes deployment for the service you developed above.

 ##### passthrough.bal